Admissions

 • Graduate Record Examination.
 We do not require the GRE, but if you have already taken the exam please include your results.

 • Evidence of English proficiency.
-Students whose native language is not English should submit scores for one of the following examinations: TOEFL (minimum of 550 for paper-based test or 79 for Web-based test); MELAB (minimum of 80); or IELTS (minimum of 6.5).
+Students whose native language is not English should submit scores for one of the following examinations: TOEFL (minimum of 550 for paper-based test or 79 for Web-based test); MELAB (minimum of 80); or IELTS (minimum of 6.5): Duolingo (minimum overall score of 115, minimum literacy subscore of 115).

 • We do not require a Written Sample or Research Description.